 Maintaining a meticulous record of the data for retention is as important as ensuring the data assigned for destruction.
-There is a category of records (sensitive data) that organizations often need to retain for different durations like weeks, months or even years due to operational needs or legal obligations.
+There is a category of records (sensitive data) that organizations often need to retain for different durations like weeks, months, or even years due to operational needs or legal obligations.
 After the applicable retention duration, these records need to be destroyed in line with the prevailing data protection laws, failing which can lead to non-compliance and penalties.
-Having an explicit records retention schedule is crucial to ensure timely and effective destruction of this data.
+Having an explicit records retention schedule is crucial to ensure the timely and effective destruction of this data.

 6. Maintain a Repository of Data Destruction Records

-Along with rigorous implementation, diligent recordkeeping of the data destruction certificates and reports is equally crucial for attaining the data security and compliance goals.
-We recommend maintaining a dedicated repository of data destruction records on cloud updated automatically with minimal human intervention.
+Along with rigorous implementation, diligent recordkeeping of the data destruction certificates and reports is equally crucial for attaining data security and compliance goals.
+We recommend maintaining a dedicated repository of data destruction records on the cloud updated automatically with minimal human intervention.
 Needless to say that these records should be valid and acceptable from a legal standpoint.

 Follow Data Destruction Best Practices For Fail-Safe Compliance

-Compliant data destruction is imperative for businesses to operate in the rapidly evolving data privacy landscape shaped by laws such as GDPR, CCPA, and the likes.
+Compliant data destruction is imperative for businesses to operate in the rapidly evolving data privacy landscape shaped by laws such as GDPR, CCPA, and the like.
 Today, organizations’ ability to execute a robust “data destruction practice” underpins their chance to sustain the whirlwind of exceedingly nuanced and stringent data privacy laws.
 Failure to comply can obviously lead to financial losses, brand damage, and litigation on account of data breach; but, it can also dampen the long-term prospects for the company and even risk its existence.
 This blog post outlined the best practices to attain safe and compliant data destruction in line with the regulatory norms.
 Following these practices could provide a repeatable and stepwise method to perform data destruction with fail-safe compliance.